Undergraduate Certificate in Dental Assisting

 |DA A150||Biomedical and Dental Sciences for Dental Assistants||2|

 |DA A160||Materials in Dentistry||3|

 |DA A201||Chairside Techniques II||4|

-A total of 34 credits is required for the certificate.
+A minimum of 31 credits is required for the certificate.

 Program Student Learning Outcomes

 Students graduating with an Undergraduate Certificate in Dental Assisting will be able to:

 - Demonstrate skills and knowledge necessary to be competent in the dental assisting field.